SaranS14/Walmart-Sales-Data-Analysis/README.md

 4) What is the most common product line for each gender?
 5) Which product lines were above the average sales for the entire dataset?

-### **Sales Qustions**
+### **Sales Questions**
 1) What is the total revenue for each month?
 2) Which month has the largest COGS?
 3) Which city has the largest revenue?
 4) Which product line had the largest VAT?
 5) Which branch sold more products than average products sold?
-6) During which time of day are the number of sales the largest during each weekdays?
+6) During which time of day are the number of sales the largest during each weekday?
 7) During which time of day are the number of sales the largest during each weekend?
 8) Which city has the largest tax percent / VAT (Value Added Tax)?
 9) What is the average gross income for each branch based off the time of day?
-10) What is the average sales based of each payment method?
+10) What are the average sales based of each payment method?
 11) Count the total amount of times a sale from each branch was above the average gross income.

 ### **Customer Questions**